wir3z/hubitat/owntracks-hubitat/README.md

 		- When a user is between the home geofence radius and this radius, the app will switch the user to use high accuracy/high frequency reporting to ensure presence triggers operate correctly.
 	- High accuracy reporting is used for home region only when selected, all regions if not selected
 		- If selected, then high accuracy reporting only occurs in the geofence around home.
 If deselected, high accuracy reporting will be used on all regions.
 Note:  This will increase battery consumption.
-    - Child device will ignore locations if the accuracy is greater than the given meters
-		- Adds a 2-tier location accuracy filter.
-A larger value is configured in the mobile app to ensure it calls home, a smaller value is configured here to prevent false presence triggers due to bad accuracy
 	- Enable recorder
 		- Add the link to the optional Owntracks recorder:  https://owntracks.org/booklet/clients/recorder/
+		- HTTP URL of the OwnTracks Recorder will be in the format 'http://enter.your.recorder.ip:8083/pub', assuming using the default port of 8083.
 		- For user cards to be used in the recorder, a JSON user card needs to be saved to: 'STORAGEDIR/cards/USER/USER.json' on the recorder, where 'USER' is the member name.
 		- A user card can be created by:
 			- Enable debug logging for the OwnTracks app, trigger a manual location, and save the JSON from the debug message of:
 			  'OwnTracks: For recorder cards, save this JSON to 'STORAGEDIR/cards/...' to a file named 'USER.json'.

 2. Mobile App Configuration
-	NOTE: For settings to be sent to the device, 'Remote configuration' must be enabled in the mobile app.
+	NOTE: For settings to be sent to the device, 'Remote configuration' (Android) or 'cmd' (iOS) must be enabled in the mobile app.
-	- Select family member(s) to update location, display and region settings on the next location update
+	- Select family member(s) to update location, display and region settings on the next location update.
+The user will be registered to receive this update once 'Done' is pressed, below, and this list will be automatically cleared.
 		- Selected users will get pushed region, location and display settings on their next location update.
-	- Select family member(s) to restart their mobile app on next location update
+	- Select family member(s) to restart their mobile app on next location update.
+The user will be registered to receive this update once 'Done' is pressed, below, and this list will be automatically cleared.
 		- Selected users will have their mobile app reset on their next location update.
 	a.
 Regions
-		- Update all user's mobile app regions settings on next location update
-			- All the regions will be sent to all devices as they report their location
-		- Select family member(s) to retrieve their region list on next location update
+		- Select family member(s) to retrieve their region list on next location update.
+Their regions will be merged into the list stored in the Hubitat app.
 			- Select user(s) that you wish to retrieve their regions when they report their location.
 		- Add Regions:
 			- Enter the name, detection radius and coordinates.
 Click on the screen to expose the 'Save' button.